Table of Contents

 The Difficult Choice: Fixed or Folding?

-Before jumping to the actual list of what appear to be the best survival knife at the moment, you may want to know what is our pick when it comes to the main feature of the knife body design – should it be folding or fixed?
+Before jumping to the actual list of what appears to be the best survival knife at the moment, you may want to know what is our pick when it comes to the main feature of the knife body design – should it be folding or fixed?
 Weighing the pros and cons, it quickly becomes obvious that, when circumstances get rough, you’d better go for a fixed blade.
 A knife designed as a single solid piece is easy to handle and quick especially.
 In survival matters, speed simply gets vital at times.
 You may not have that extra moment to unfold your knife and make sure it’s fixed in place so you can use it properly without slipping away.
 Fixed-blade knives do not provide unpleasant surprises – only if you don’t know how to store them safely.
 When the blade is well anchored to the handle, not only that it won’t miss the target, but you will be able to accomplish a lot more.
 We are talking here about a range of more difficult tasks.
 If you go for a folding one and the jobs are too rough for it, it may just fail due to lateral stress and fold back.
-Also, fixed-blade knifes tend to fail if they are of ordinary make.
+Also, fixed-blade knives tend to fail if they are of ordinary make.
 People who advocate against these have usually picked weak ones.
 Note that a fixed blade, even if it’s larger, it is still highly practical.

 To have a better view of this matter, you will have to compare the tasks at hand with the pros and cons of each of the two types.
 We will sum it up accordingly: